shayakrach/University_projects_in_java/README.md

 - Merge Sort
 - Bubble Sort

 This also come with a graph that shows the differences runtime between each sorting.

+## COVID-19-vaccination-keep-records

+Implement the data structure in the following way:
+The subjects (represented by the supplied Person class from the first project)
+will be held in 2 AVL trees, ordered according to their ID numbers.
+The first tree stores subjects that await termination while the second tree stores all the vaccinated subjects.
+In this project I also implemented AVLNode, AVLTree and VaccinationRecord classes.